5 minute read

 Google has many ways to present search results today

 Updated on April 4, 2021 by Kent Campbell

-Today there are least 18 different ways for a business to be seen in search results, and that doesn’t even count social channels.
-Different types of search results include Adwords at the top or bottom of the page, the Knowledge Graph, images, reviews, news, shopping, videos and of course normal blue link search results.
+Today there are least 18 different ways for a business, or person, to be seen in search results - and that doesn’t even count social channels.
+Different types of search results include Adwords at the top or bottom of the page, the Knowledge Panel in the upper right, images, reviews, news, shopping, videos and of course normal blue link search results.

 The chart above is based on data collected by Moz about how often different types of search results appear.

 This makes sense of course because at the end of the day Google is an advertising agency.
 They draw you in with search results to show you ads - it's how they make money.
 In fact, Google makes $658 per second, twenty four hours per day.

 Knowledge panels account for 35.6% of search results.
 Knowledge graph is the information box often found in search results.
 On a desktop browser these are located in the upper right corner of search results.
 They look like this.
 It's interesting (at least to us) to note that images are shown in search results less often than knowledge panels.

-Other Types of Content Displayed in Google
+Other types of content displayed in Google

 Reviews can breathe life into a business, or kill it.
 They show up in about 33% of search results.
 According to Yelp, about 46% of their reviews are five stars.
 Add to this the fact that about 68% of consumers report their buying decisions are influenced by online reviews and you can see why even one bad review can spoil a company’s chances of even hearing from a prospect in the first place.